List of Saw characters: David Tapp

 David Tapp is a detective assigned to investigate the earlier Jigsaw crimes.
 Evidence leads him to suspect that Dr. Lawrence Gordon is the Jigsaw Killer.
 Tapp and his partner Steven Sing later find Jigsaw's warehouse, but before they can apprehend him, he activates a trap, which threatens the life of Jeff Ridenhour.
 Sing rushes to help the victim while Tapp attempts to arrest Jigsaw, but Jigsaw slashes Tapp's throat with a concealed blade and flees.
 When Sing pursues Jigsaw, he is killed by a shotgun booby trap for which Tapp blames himself.
 Tapp is subsequently discharged from the force, but continues to obsess over finding Jigsaw.

-Tapp monitors the Gordons' residence, still convinced that Lawrence is Jigsaw, and rushes over after hearing gunshots.
+Tapp monitors the Gordons' residence, still convinced that Dr. Gordon is Jigsaw, and rushes over after hearing gunshots.
 There he finds Alison and Diana Gordon being held captive by Zep Hindle.
 Zep flees and is pursued by Tapp; the chase leads to an underground room where Tapp is shot after a brief struggle and left for dead.
 In Saw: The Video Game, it is shown that Tapp was nursed back to health by Jigsaw and placed in a series of traps in an asylum, forced to overcome tests and other victims sent to kill him.
 In the game's "Freedom" ending, Tapp manages to escape from the asylum, but is unable to overcome his obsession with Jigsaw and ultimately commits suicide some time afterwards.
 Saw II: Flesh & Blood shows newspapers reporting Tapp's suicide.
 In Saw V, a police memorial service is held honoring those who died in their effort to close the Jigsaw case; Tapp is among the officers honored.